• Skip to primary navigation

 Jump to How-to Card

-This DIY Tinted lip balm is easy to create.
-This recipe uses natural ingredients that you can feel good about and makes a great homemade gift.
+This DIY Tinted lip balm is easy to create and uses natural ingredients that you can feel good about.
+It also makes a great homemade gift.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.